 Gochugaru / Korean red pepper flakes, I really do recommend sticking with the Korean brands.
-Spice level it up to you but normally we buy medium.
+Spice level it up to you, but normally we buy medium spicyness.
 I do have one bag of spicy just for making Tongbaechu-kimchi.

-Optional: Other greens you can add other greens like young napa cabbage or pretty much any mild tasting green you like.
+Optional: For other greens, you can add other greens like young napa cabbage or pretty much any mild-tasting green you like.
 Just salt them like you do the yeolmu and proportionally increase your other ingredients.

-While the yeolmu is “pickling” we need to make out paste and let it cool down.
-The paste helps to give the water some body and provides carbohydrates for the bacteria.
-It is really simple to make.
-To a pot add one cup of water and one Tablespoon of sweet rice flour.
-Give it a good mix and heat until it starts to bubble.
-While heating keep slowly mixing.
+While the yeolmu is “pickling,” we need to make out the paste and let it cool down.
+The paste helps to give the water somebody and provides carbohydrates for the bacteria.
+It is effortless to make.
+To a pot, add one cup of water and one Tablespoon of sweet rice flour.
+Please give it a good mix and heat until it starts to bubble.
+While heating, keep slowly mixing.

 After it starts to bubble sit it aside and let it cool.

-After our paste has cooled down add 1/4 teaspoon of sugar.
+After our paste has cooled down, add 1/4 teaspoon of sugar.
 One teaspoon of Gochugaru and two Tablespoons of Vegan Fish Sauce.
-Give this a mix and it is ready to use.
+Please give this a mix, and it is ready to use.

 Give everything a good but gentle mix.

-Then add it to a clean (sterilized if possible) jar and cover with bottled water.
-Now your ready to fremont.
+Then add it to a clean (sterilized if possible) jar and cover it with bottled water.
+Now you’re ready to ferment.

 My preference is lightly fermented.
-For this leave the yeolmu out with the lid off for twelve hours (at room tempature of 70 degrees F).
+For this, leave the yeolmu out with the lid off for twelve hours (at room temperature of 70 degrees F).
 Then into the fridge for three days.
 It’s now ready to eat but will continue to ferment.

 My Wife prefers a little more fermentation time.
-To achieve this leave the yeolmu out with the lid off for thirty six hours (at room tempature of 70 degrees F).
+To achieve this, leave the yeolmu out with the lid off for thirty-six hours (at room temperature of 70 degrees F).
 Then into the fridge for three to five days.
 It’s now ready to eat but will continue to ferment.

-Notes: When taking some of the yeolmu out of the jar always use clean utensils.
+Notes: When taking some of the yeolmu out of the jar, always use clean utensils.
 You do not want to introduce bad bacteria to the batch.
-Also if you take some out of the jar for you meal and have some left over do not add it back to the jar.
-Leave it in a separate container and use it first.
+If you take some out of the jar for your meal and have some leftover, do not add it back to the jar.
+Please leave it in a separate container and use it first.

 - 2 bunches Young Radishes